AlbertShuxiangLi/CapstoneProject/projectSlids.md

 ***
 - Mobile users are targeted by this light-weighted application.
 - While entering the text, the predicted next word will be shown instantaneously.
-- What the user has entered will be displayed for verification purpose.
+- And how many words and characters the user just has entered will be displayed too.

 NOTES
 ========================================================